Jon4sW/Intro2SimpleVM/README.md

 Now you can access your VM with `ssh nickname_to_access_this_host`.

-- Before proceeding to the software installation, fork this repo to create your OWN copy of the repo and then clone it in the VM home directory with `git clone https://github.com/{your_username}/Intro2SimpleVM.git`.
+- Before proceeding to the software installation, **fork** this repo to create your OWN copy of the repo and then clone it in the VM home directory with `git clone https://github.com/{your_username}/Intro2SimpleVM.git`.

 - Install necessary software for the Snakemake pipeline execution.
 To do so, look at file [software installation](https://github.com/albertodescalzo/Intro2SimpleVM) and execute it with `VMs/install-software.sh`.
+After the installation process complete, log out and log in again.
+Next, run `VMs/test-software.sh`.
+Observe whether the different software packages were installed correctly or contrarily there is any error.

-- Delete the VM machine
+- Delete the VM machine (if you have the permissions for that, otherwise ask your administrator).

 # 2. Research Environments